Charleville, Queensland: Media

-The Australian Broadcasting Corporation transmits ABQ and its sister Channels, ABC Kids, ABC TV Plus, ABC Me and ABC NEWS to Charleville through its relay station, ABCEQ, situated at 26°24′59″S 146°21′20″E. As part of its regional and rural coverage expansion, the ABC opened a news bureau in Charleville in 2022.
-It was officially opened on 10 March 2022 by the ABC's managing director David Anderson and Federal Minister for Agriculture and Northern Australia David Littleproud.
+The Australian Broadcasting Corporation transmits ABQ and its sister channels, ABC Kids, ABC Family, ABC Entertains and ABC News to Charleville through its relay station, ABCEQ, situated at 26°24′59″S 146°21′20″E. As part of its regional and rural coverage expansion, the ABC opened a news bureau in Charleville in 2022.
+It was officially opened on 10 March 2022 by the ABC's managing director David Anderson and then – Federal Minister for Agriculture and Northern Australia and current Federal Member for Maranoa, David Littleproud.

-The Seven Network and its sister channels 7two and 7mate transmit to Charleville through its regional area affiliate, ITQ.